leifj/wallet-refarch/draft-johansson-direct-presentation-arch.md

 # IANA Considerations

-None
+None so far

 --- back

 # Acknowledgments
 {:numbered="false"}

 Several people have contributed to this text through discussion.
-The author especially wishes to acknowledge the following individuals:
+The author especially wishes to acknowledge the following individuals who have helped shape the thinking around trust and identity in general and this topic in particular.

 - Pamela Dingle
 - Heather Flanagan
 - Peter Altman
 - Giuseppe DeMarco
+- Lucy Lynch
+- R.L.
+'Bob' Morgan
+- Jeff Hodges